hassan0341/SE-Horizon-Events/README.md

 4. **Create Environment File:**

    - Create a `.env` For development environment variables, create a file named `.env.development`.
-   - a.
-Ticketmaster API Key
+   - Ticketmaster API Key:
-You will need to create an account with Ticketmaster and get your API key.
+     - You will need to create an account with Ticketmaster and get your API key.
 Once you have your API key, add it to the .env file like this:
+      ```sh
+      VITE_TICKETMASTER_API_KEY=your_ticketmaster_api_key
+      ```

 4. **Start the development server:**